shvkhzod/portfolio2/src/lib/books/books.md

 Subtitle: Very practical, understandable and useful resource.
 Written by a professional in the field, real life examples from her own work for Google, Spotify ,etc
 Rating: 5.5/10

+### Hackers and Painters
+Category: Non-fiction
+Subtitle: Collection of essay by Paul Graham on various topics
+Rating: 7.5/10

 ### Great Mental Models
 Category: Non-fiction
 Subtitle: Good book that made me to rethink my decision making process.